Jenner, Laine lift Blue Jackets over Devils 4-3

+Christiansen, an emergency recall from the AHL's Cleveland Monsters playing in his third NHL game, pulled Columbus even with about 7 minutes left in the period with a sniper shot from a cross-ice pass from Cole Sillinger.
+Bjorkstrand then put Columbus ahead with 2:25 left in the first off a one-timer from between the circles.

+“It was great to see (Christiansen) get his first,” Blue Jackets coach Brad Larsen said. “...
+They are doing a great job in Cleveland working with these guys, getting them prepared when they come here.
+They haven’t missed a beat.”

-Jenner capitalized on a two-man advantage and put Columbus up 3-1 46 seconds into the second period for his team-leading seventh power-play goal and 23rd overall.
+Jenner capitalized on a two-man advantage and put Columbus up 3-1 46 seconds into the second period for his team-leading eighth power-play goal and 23rd overall.

+“He’s really good around the net,” Voracek said of Jenner.
+“Not that many guys are that good.
+If you know how to move around the net and know where the puck is going to bounce, you are going to put them in.”

 Hischier pulled the Devils within a goal with 4 minutes left in the second, beating Merzlikins blocker side, but Laine extended the Columbus lead to 4-2 with his 20th goal of the season and 23rd point in the last 14 games.